mapproxy/mapproxy/doc/configuration.rst

   If you need to override one of the default values, then you need to define both axis order options, even if one is empty.

+  .. versionchanged:: 1.13.0
+  MapProxy can now determine the correct axis order for all coordinate systems when using pyproj>=2.
+The axis_order_ne/axis_order_en are ignored in this case.

 .. _http_ssl: